Japan raps N. Korea over missile launch, seeks to up int'l pressure

 TOKYO, March 6, Kyodo

-Japan will urge the international community to increase pressure on North Korea to abandon its nuclear and missile development programs after Prime Minister Shinzo Abe strongly protested to Pyongyang over its latest firing of missiles on Monday.
+Japan moved to step up pressure on North Korea Monday by coordinating closely with key stakeholders including China, South Korea and the United States after Prime Minister Shinzo Abe strongly protested Pyongyang over its latest firing of ballistic missiles near and into Japan's exclusive economic zone earlier in the day.

 Abe told a Diet committee that the missile launches were "utterly intolerable" and that "Japan will continue to coordinate closely with the United States, South Korea and other related countries to strongly urge North Korea to exercise restraint."